malwarefrank/dnfile/RESOURCES.rst

 The ManifestResource table contains zero or more objects of type ManifestResourceRow.

-ManifestResourceRow
+ManifestResourceRow:

 * Offset
 * Flags
   * mrPublic
   * mrPrivate
 * Name
-* Implementation | None (means InternalResource)
+* Implementation or None (means InternalResource)
-  * row: FileRow | AssemblyRefRow
+  * row: FileRow or AssemblyRefRow

-According to ECMA-335
+According to ECMA-335:

 * Offset shall be a valid offset into the target file, starting from the Resource entry in the CLI header
 * If the resource is an index into the File table, Offset shall be zero
 * If Implementation is null, then Offset shall be a valid offset in the current file, starting from the Resource entry in the CLI header